bitecodes/rest-api-generator-bundle/README.md

 ```
 composer require ...
 ```
-Activate the bundle in your AppKernel.
+Then activate the bundle in your AppKernel.

 ``` php
 // app/AppKernel.php